Primary Advisors and Readers

 Summer fellowships are available for rising seniors who want to work on their thesis over the summer.
 Details about the fellowships can be found here [link].

-Each year, the Honors Program and the Libraries present the Outstanding Thesis Award.
+Each year, the All College Thesis Program and the Libraries present the Outstanding Thesis Award.
 This $500 cash award is given to the student who has written the best thesis of the year.
 The cash award is generously sponsored by the libraries.
 If you have a student who you think has written a great thesis, please consider nominating her or him.
 Academic Affairs acknowledges the faculty advisor's efforts with a $500 stipend, which can be used for books or travel.
-The award will be presented at the Honors Luncheon.
+The award will be presented at the All College Thesis Luncheon.

 Here is a brief timeline for when faculty forms are due: